CrypticC3s4r/screenity/README.md

 If you need any help, or want to become a Screenity expert, you can browse articles and guides in the [help center](https://help.screenity.io).
 You can also submit any feedback or ideas in this [form](https://tally.so/r/3ElpXq), or contact through [this page](https://help.screenity.io/contact)

 Feel free to reach out to me through email at hi@alyssax.com or [on Twitter](https://twitter.com/alyssaxuu) if you have any questions or feedback!
 Hope you find this useful 💜

+## Camera Management Architecture

+## Overview
+The camera management system in this extension is designed for maintainability, testability, and adherence to Clean Code and SOLID principles.
+It is composed of modular components and clear message flows between the popup, background script, and content script (bubble).

+## Key Components

+### CameraController
+- Encapsulates all camera logic (start, stop, switch device) in a single class.
+- Handles errors and logs actions consistently.
+- Used by the bubble/content script to manage the camera stream.

+### CameraStateStorage
+- Provides `getCameraState` and `setCameraState` functions for reading and writing camera state to `chrome.storage.local`.
+- Centralizes storage logic for easy future changes.

+### Message Types
+- All message types are defined as constants in `messageTypes.js`.
+- This avoids typos and makes message handling robust and easy to refactor.

+### Message Handler Registry (Dispatcher)
+- Both the background script and content script use a handler registry to map message types to handler functions.
+- This makes it easy to add or change message handling logic without modifying the main listener.

+## Message Flow
+1. **User selects camera in popup**
+2. **Popup sends a message (e.g., SWITCH_CAMERA) to the background script**
+3. **Background script relays the message to the active tab (bubble/content script)**
+4. **Content script receives the message and uses CameraController to update the camera**

+## Best Practices
+- **Single Responsibility:** Each module/class has one clear responsibility.
+- **Open/Closed Principle:** Message handling and camera logic are open for extension, closed for modification.
+- **Centralized Error Handling:** All camera logic errors are logged and handled in one place.
+- **Testability:** CameraController and CameraStateStorage are designed to be easily testable.

+## How to Extend
+- Add new message types to `messageTypes.js`.
+- Add new handlers to the handler registry in the background or content script.
+- Add new camera features by extending CameraController.

+---

+For more details, see the `CAMERA_ARCHITECTURE.md` and `RefactoringPlan.md` files.